isc-projects/bind9/doc/arm/reference.rst

 ``recursing-file``
-   This is the pathname of the file where the server dumps the queries that are currently recursing, when instructed to do so with ``rndc recursing``.
+   This is the pathname of the file where the server dumps the queries that are currently recursing, when instructed to do so with :option:`rndc recursing`.
    If not specified, the default is ``named.recursing``.

 ``statistics-file``
-   This is the pathname of the file the server appends statistics to, when instructed to do so using ``rndc stats``.
+   This is the pathname of the file the server appends statistics to, when instructed to do so using :option:`rndc stats`.
 If not specified, the default is ``named.stats`` in the server's current directory.
 The format of the file is described in :ref:`statsfile`.